 As you consider your internship needs, please keep the following details in mind regarding our program:

-All spring 2019 internship positions have been filled and we are now accepting applications for fall 2019.
-For consideration for a fall position, please submit a current resume and the internship application found below no later than April 12, 2019.
+We are now accepting applications for spring 2020.
+For consideration for a spring position, please submit a current resume and the internship application found below no later than November 8, 2020.

 We highly encourage you to attend one of our information sessions to learn more about the internship, requirements and hour commitment.
-All sessions will be held in the Student Health Center, second floor, room 215
+As an alternative, students can schedule a meeting with Stephanie Toledo, MPH (phone: 323.343.3346).
+There is no RSVP needed to attend a session.
+Information sessions will take place on the following dates:

 Program Goal and Objectives